Montse1708/core-code-from-scratch-readme/README.md

 # core-code-from-scratch-readme

  :star: Hello this is my readme.
-Here, I will put all the activities during de core code bootcamp.
+Here, I will put all the activities during the Core Code, Fundamentals bootcamp.

  # Activities :notebook_with_decorative_cover: